KQM-git/TCL/general-mechanics/miscellaneous-entries.md

 * The Kamuijima Cannons in Inazuma can cause friendly damage to yourself, as well as other players in Co-op.
 * Reactions (and auras) are done client-side, while Damage and hit requires servers for them to work.
 This applies to their respective triggers too.
+* Average party level warning/zone level/enemy level color warning is a lie, only highest level character is accounted for.

 ## Cancelling